Faculty of Modern & Medieval Languages

 Finnin is also convener (with Sander van der Linden in Social Psychology) of the University's Disinformation and Media Literacy Special Interest Group, a community of scholars and practitioners committed to advancing creative interventions against disinformation and ‘fake news’.
 The DML SIG is part of Cambridge's Trust and Technology Strategic Research Initiative.

-Rory Finnin's primary research interest is the interplay of literature and national identity in Ukraine.
-He also studies Soviet Russian dissident literature, Turkish nationalist literature, and Crimean Tatar literature.
-His broader interests include solidarity studies, nationalism theory, human rights discourse, and problems of cultural memory in the region of the Black Sea.
+Finnin's primary research interest is the interplay of culture and identity in Ukraine.
+He also focuses on the history of colonialism in Crimea and studies Crimean Tatar literature and culture.
+His broader research interests include nationalism studies, solidarity studies, and cultural memory in the region of the Black Sea.

 Selected publications: